OldFatCactus/Humbug/README.md

 - wither: Boolean, Turns on the wither
 - wither_explosions: Boolean, Turns on wither explosions destroying blocks.
 Wither/Wither Skull explosions will always occur to damage players, this only effects block breakage.
 - wither_insta_break: Boolean, Turns on the wither insta-break ability
-- cobble_from_lava_enabled: Boolean, Turns on cobblestone generation when lava and water mix
+- cobble_from_lava: Boolean, Turns on cobblestone generation when lava and water mix
 - ench_gold_app_edible: Boolean, Allows players to eat Enchanted Golden Apples.
 If false, Enchanted Golden Apples are converted to normal Golden Apples
 - ench_gold_app_craftable: Boolean, Allows the Enchanted Golden Apple recipe to be used